AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

     You can visit us at :ref:`the daily Zoom help session at 13.00-14.00 <garage>` where we can e.g. create a Triton account for you, walk through the speech2text workflow together, answer questions, help with data analysis, and more.

-    You can also check the list of `known issues and troubleshooting <#known-issues-and-troubleshooting>`_.
+    You can also check the items in :ref:`speech2text-known-issues-and-troubleshooting`.

 Create a Triton account (only done once)